kimfucious/sakura/README.md

 In case you don't already know this, you're going to need Ruby installed on your system before using Jekyll (and this theme).
 I am a big fan of not re-writing documentation, so I'll offer you instructions [here](https://www.ruby-lang.org/en/documentation/installation/).

-Same goes for Jekyll, see [here](https://jekyllrb.com/docs/installation/) for installation instructions.

 You're also going to want to install [npm](https://www.npmjs.com/get-npm) (comes with Node.js) or [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable).
 More on this later.

 ### Using this theme